agn-logo.svg

 Hot water works hard in the background of most homes.
 Showers.
 Laundry.
 Dishes.
 Every day, no thinking required.
 But it comes at a cost.

-Hot water typically accounts for 15–25% of household energy use, making it the second largest energy contributor after home climate solutions like heating and cooling.
+Hot water typically accounts for 15–25% of household energy use, making it a large energy contributor after home climate solutions like heating and cooling.
 That means the hot water system you choose can have a real impact on both your energy bills and your comfort at home.

 In this article, we’ll break down the different types of hot water systems available and the key things to consider before choosing one.
 Household size.
 Usage patterns.
 Energy sources.
 Space.
 Budget.
 Convenience.
 The aim is simple: help you select the right hot water appliance for your home and your needs, without over-engineering the decision.